ubuntu/GoWSL/README.md

 ## Aim

-We aim not to extend the aforementioned API, but rather to provide a safe, idomatic, and easy-to-use wrapper around it.
+We aim not to extend the aforementioned API, but rather to provide a safe, idiomatic, and easy-to-use wrapper around it.
 The goal is to enable the development of applications that build on top of it.

 ## Requirements